Wall Street extends gains, eyes end of rate-hike cycle

 Nike (NKE.N) fell 0.86 percent as the sportswear maker stuck to its full-year forecast even after sales got a boost from a controversial ad campaign featuring former NFL player Colin Kaepernick.

-Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.06-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.06-to-1 ratio favoured advancers.

 The S&P 500 posted 30 new 52-week highs and 12 new lows; the Nasdaq Composite recorded 59 new highs and 56 new lows.